22 Bathroom Mistakes You Never Knew You Made

 You pile your hair on top of your head as you shampoo

-A recipe for tangled knots includes shampooing a pile of wet hair on top of your head, especially in people who have long hair.
+A recipe for tangled knots includes shampooing a pile of wet hair on top of your head, especially in people who have long hair—just one of the shower mistakes you shouldn’t be making.
 The best way to shampoo is to lather your hair in its natural position, whether that’s straight down your back for long hair or flat on your head for close-cropped hair, to give you softer, smoother locks.
-Check out these other shower mistakes you’re probably making.

 You clean your ears with cotton swabs